Frederick, Duke of Saxe-Altenburg: Duke of Saxe-Hildburghausen

 Prince Joseph died on 4 January 1787, after which Frederick assumed full authority.
 One of his first official acts was the establishment of a customs union between himself, George I, Duke of Saxe-Meiningen, and Francis, Duke of Saxe-Coburg-Saalfeld, as agreed at the Rodach Conference.
 This union enabled free trade between the two states.
 This was followed by reforms in guilds, welfare, and the police, road construction, and medicine.
-He improved the school system and, in 1795, founded a teachers' college in Hildburghausen under Ludwig Nonne, followed by the Gymnasium illustre and an industrial school for the poor in 1812.
+He improved the school system and, in 1795, founded a teachers' college in Hildburghausen under Ludwig Nonne, followed by a gymnasium illustre and an industrial school for the poor in 1812.

 After Prussia and Austria declared war on France in 1791, Frederick provided a contingent of troops that occupied the Ehrenbreitstein Fortress.
 Until 1806 he was subject to the restrictions of the imperial debit commission, which had placed the duchy of Saxe-Hildburghausen under official administration, because of his predecessors' dissolute financial policy.

 In 1806, Frederick joined the Confederation of the Rhine, and in 1815, the German Confederation.
 In 1818, he, in collaboration with Karl Ernst Schmid, gave the duchy a new constitution.
 The improved financial situation enabled the purchase of the Eishausen manor.

 Frederick was considered popular and intelligent.
 During his reign, along with his wife, Charlotte, cultural life in the small town reached its zenith.
 So many poets and artists spent their time there that Hildburghausen was nicknamed "Klein-Weimar" (Little Weimar).
 When the last duke of Saxe-Gotha-Altenburg died without issue in 1825, the other branches of the house decided on a rearrangement of the Ernestine duchies, and as agreed in the Preliminary Treaty of Liebenstein on 11 August 1826, Frederick left the Duchy of Saxe-Hildburghausen on 17 November 1826.
 The Duchy fell to Saxe-Meiningen and Saxe-Coburg-Saalfeld, and from then on he ruled the re-established Duchy of Saxe-Altenburg as Frederick I, with the exception of the district of Camburg.